nklmish/microservice-demo/README.md

 #Instructions for Non-Docker users

+Note : If you want to access grafana dashboard then either install it manually or refer to docker based version.

 The sample application consists of microservices backed by spring and netflix components to build a simple catalog service.

 The catalog service communicates with :